edubart/nelua-lang/docs/pages/installing.md

 then use `sudo make install PREFIX=$HOME/nelua` and Nelua compiler will be available at `PREFIX=$HOME/nelua/bin/nelua`.

+Alternatively you can just run the `nelua.sh` file to run directly if you do not wish to install anywhere on your system.

 Proceed to the testing section.

 ## Installing on Windows

-MSYS2 is the recommended and supported environment to use Nelua on Windows, although you could use other tools MSYS2 makes using Nelua very easy on Windows.
+MSYS2 is the recommended and supported environment to use Nelua on Windows, although you could use other tools MSYS2 makes using Nelua very easy on Windows, plus there are many useful C packages on MSYS2 that you could use install with ease like SDL2.

 Download and install [MSYS2](https://www.msys2.org/), choose the x86_64 installer.
 After installing open the 64 bit terminal and update: